 Want to eat and cook like Tha Dogg Father himself?
 The full title of Snoop Dogg’s marijuana cookbook sounds like something he came up with while he was high, which he probably did — From Crook to Cook: Platinum Recipes from Tha Boss Dogg’s Kitchen.
 Whip up some of Snoop’s OG edibles like Fried Bologna Sandwiches with Chips or easy and delicious faves like Soft Flour Tacos and Easy Orange Chicken.
 Snoop’s first cookbook, From Crook to Cook, also makes a great coffee table book and conversation starter.
 Learn to remix upscale classics like Lobster Thermidor and Filet Mignon for when you’re trying to impress that special someone.
 And, of course, no party is complete without the best drink recipes featuring Snoop’s go-to, Gin and Juice.

 Although recipes that earn Oohs and Ahhs make up the majority of this round-up, one thing is for sure: the basis of any successful infused recipe is a high-quality cannabutter.
 After all, you can’t just sprinkle weed into a batter and expect magic to happen.
-This guide focuses on perfecting your cannabutter in such a manager that preserves marijuana’s chemical components, including non-psychoactive compounds like CBD that offer health benefits.
+This guide focuses on perfecting your cannabutter in such a manner that preserves marijuana’s chemical components, including non-psychoactive compounds like CBD.
 Aggrey’s book shows how to infuse cannabis into any oil, butter, or form of fat that you desire.
 As such, it’s easily one of the best marijuana cookbooks for beginners.

 The Art of Weed Butter: A Step-By-Step Guide to Becoming A Cannabutter Master

 The Vegan Cannabis Cookbook: Vegan Recipes For Delicious Marijuana-Infused Edibles is one of the best cannabis cookbooks for vegan potheads.
 Many people have made the switch over to veganism, which is healthier for our bodies and the environment.
 This recipe book by clinical psychologist and chef Eva Hammond, who believes that the way we eat should positively impact our bodies and brains.
 Please note that this cannabis cookbook is ideal for vegans who don’t require a ton of illustration, as photos are minimal.
 Dive into addictive creations like her Acai and Cherry Almond Milk Smoothie, or Chocolate Orange Nut Clusters.

 The Vegan Cannabis Cookbook: Vegan Recipes For Delicious Marijuana-Infused Edibles